to contact: email@example.com

 this work, along with many other paintings, drawings and prints and of course the bold blues and reds of his house exterior and the iconic pool, were my environment for about a month. during that time, the painter r.b. kitaj, one of david's oldest friends, was also a house guest. my conversations with him, as well as my exposure to david's work, was bound to have a profound effect on my sensibilities. it was in florida, far from the pressures and obligations of artistic life in nyc, that they began to manifest. the earth tones i had been using for the entire 15 year greek period began to take a back seat to the bright blues, greens and reds still fresh in my mind from my experience in the hollywood hills.

 mikela and i have been living in colorado's high desert for over 20 years. crestone, i maintain, is not a place; rather it's an energetic.

 soon after moving to crestone, we began consulting to fortune 500's such as coca-cola, best buy & boeing, traveling much of the year.

 i continue to show regularly at gremillion & co. fine art in houston, texas and skoufa gallery in athens. my studio here is the manifestation of the vision i spoke of at the beginning of this story, when i first met jack tworkov and visited his stunning provincetown studio.

-right now i am focused on a series of studio works emerging from my plein air paintings and on organizing the museum show in melbourne, australia i am both participating in and co-curating.
+right now i am focused on a series of studio works titled 2017-2018 landscape series, inspired by my plein air paintings at the creek.

-concurrently, mikela and i are continuing work on our startup educational product, actionlab360, initially funded by national geographic as a platform for creating world-ready citizens and now a platform for bringing project based learning into all subject areas and allowing students to take a more active role in their learning. we will launch in 2018-19.
+concurrently, mikela and i are continuing development of our startup educational product, actionlab360, initially funded by national geographic society as a platform for creating world-ready citizens and now a unique product introducing project based learning into all subject areas, grades 5-12, and allowing students to take an active role in their learning. we will launch in 2018-19.